-One of the greatest and most influential jazz singers of all time, we take a look at the music of (nicknamed ) through some of her best-loved songs.
+One of the greatest and most influential jazz singers of all time, we take a look at the music of Billie Holiday (nicknamed Lady Day) through some of her best-loved songs.

-She pioneered new techniques and her collaborations with titans Teddy Wilson, Lester Young, and Artie Shaw are milestones in the canon.
+She pioneered new techniques and her collaborations with jazz titans Teddy Wilson, Lester Young, Count Basie and Artie Shaw are milestones in the jazz canon.

 Hits in the ’30s laid the groundwork for a period of sustained commercial success in the ’40s.
 Towards the end of the decade, she was arrested for narcotics possession and began to fall out of favour with the critics.